Sarp-Archive/SelectReader/README.md

 # SelectReader
-A Chrome extension that reads out the selected text
+A Chrome extension that reads out the selected text.

+Click to download extension: